-[[[Although the pervasion of mere smoke by mere fire is established, because the specific, smoke of the pass, is established to be a hair-splitting different aspect from mere smoke, pervasion (by fire) is not established for it.
+[[[Although the pervasion of mere smoke by mere fire is established (B), because the specific, smoke on the pass, is established to be a hair-splitting different aspect from mere smoke, pervasion (by fire) is not established for it (b).

-In the same way, although the pervasion of 'suitable to appear' by 'being apprehended' is established in general, since the specific cases such as a tame tiger or a pot, etc. have a hair-splitting different aspect from 'suitable to appear', etc. (?), although 'being apprehended' is negated, they would not be negated.]]]
+In the same way, although the pervasion of 'suitable to appear' by 'being apprehended' is established in general (C), since the specific cases such as a nine-headed tiger or a pot etc. (suitable to appear) have a hair-splitting different aspect from 'suitable to appear' (c), although 'being apprehended' is negated, they would not be negated (c').]]]